 Ohio

-TechCred – The next TechCred application will open on January 2 and close on January 31, 2025.
+TechCred – The current TechCred application period will close on March 31, 2025.

 The TechCred program gives businesses the chance to upskill current and future employees in today’s tech-infused economy.
 Credentials that are eligible under TechCred must be short-term, industry-recognized, and technology-focused.
 The state will reimburse up to $2,000 of training upon completion of a credential.